By Lena Lucas

 The third major program of MTU is its annual summer camps.
 The two camps in July host 160 kids and adults in a beautiful wooded area nearby Zhitomir.
 During the much anticipated 10-day camp, children with special needs and their families experience the joy of participating in fun and spiritually nourishing activities.
 For these children and their families, it has become the highlight of their entire year.

 The camps are supported every year by numerous volunteers that travel from the greater Indianapolis area.
-Every year, approximately 40 people from Grace Community Church go to Ukraine to volunteer at the camps.
+Every year, approximately 40 people from the Indianapolis area go to Ukraine to volunteer at the camps.

 “If you have a heart to love a kid, you can go,” says Dr. Ney.
 “There are things to do for everybody.
 You can teach English, push a wheelchair or kick a ball with a kid.”
 Dr. Lawton continues, “You can go on a slide with them or teach somebody how to swim for the first time.”

 “We want these kids to be seen as kids, not kids with disabilities,” says Dr. Ney.
 “At their core, they are just kids, and that is so cool at the camps.
 Nobody sees their disabilities.
 They just have a blast.
 They are treated with dignity and love, and nobody cares for them as we do.”

 “I have the privilege of taking high school and college students to Ukraine, who just by being exposed to the disabled kids, completely changed their course of studies after coming home to go into occupational or physical therapy so they can work with disabled kids,” says Dr. Ney.

 What began over a kitchen table in Indianapolis with a few individuals who had an innate desire to help people has grown into an active mission that involves many local residents while having saved 1,000 babies and improved the lives of tens of thousands of Ukrainian children for over the past 16 years.